 When it comes to managing both hot-button issues and addressing potential ones, organisations need to pave the way for employees to speak up.
 But how do they do this in practice?
 “Pulse surveys can be an extremely effective platform for capturing employee input, especially when using an anonymous and easy-to-use interface, such as single-click surveys,” says Achievers’ Baumgartner.

 “Offering a fast and secure way for employees to voice their opinion can give businesses a clear understanding of the engagement of their people and insight into their views on particular issues.”

-But listening is only the first step, she says.
+But listening is only the step, she says.
 “Organisations must also take action on the input provided.
 Translating input into action does not mean that leaders have to act on every suggestion or concern their team has, but it is important to closely evaluate what they have to say.
 It is critical that your employees know they’ve been heard, even if immediate change is not possible.

 “The business arena and world beyond are changing at a rapid pace.
 Employees want and need to be part of the conversation if their engagement is to be maximised.
 It’s time to listen and act.”

 Sam Wallace, global head of practice at Carmichael Fisher, takes the view that organisations need to reinforce a solid CSR policy for staff.
 “At the executive level, the impact is greater,” she says.
 “Executives embody the company values and increasingly will evaluate a potential employer based on how well aligned they are.

 “Companies must have defined objectives and identifiable outcomes to retain and attract the best talent.
 Without this, even household names risk losing their best people to organisations that have more impact culturally.”

 Although the employee activism in Silicon Valley has gathered masses of media attention in recent times, it is clear there is a wider trend of IT workers who want to work for companies that match their views on morality, ethics and social issues – and companies that fail to take this into account will doubtless lose out.